Jury in Adams libel case expected to begin deliberations on Thursday

 The former president of Sinn Fein is suing the BBC over a claim that he sanctioned the killing of informer Denis Donaldson in 2006.

-A jury is expected to begin deliberating on Gerry Adams libel action against the BBC on Thursday morning.
+A jury is expected to begin deliberating on Gerry Adams’ libel action against the BBC on Thursday.

 Former Sinn Finn leader Mr Adams alleges a BBC Spotlight programme, and an accompanying online story, defamed him by alleging he sanctioned the killing of former Sinn Fein official Denis Donaldson, for which he denies any involvement.